 The proposed building is a high quality design which responds to its context.
 The longer northern and southern facades are broken into sections, to break up massing.
-The three sections have a patterning which provides visual interest to the facade.
+The three sections have a patterning of form and materials which provides visual interest to the facade.
 The upper storey varies in height and form providing visual interest.
 The chosen materials reflect the materials used in the adjoining heritage buildings.